 The 1930s would prove to be a very hard time on the community as the woes of the Great Depression era took its toll on the community and many residents moved out leaving the houses and buildings to fall into a state of deterioration.

 Right away in 1969 Logan Square became flooded with a Puerto Rican populace much to the objection of working class whites that had lived in the area their whole lives.
 Puerto Rican culture became assimilated into this neighborhood and the culture clash resulted in the rise of street gangs in the neighborhood.
-The Puerto Rican populace brought migrant street gangs from other communities like the Latin Kings and Spanish Cobras.
+The Puerto Rican populace brought migrant street gangs from other communities like the Latin Kings.
 The Gaylords street gang responded to the white objection by setting up a Gaylords section near Palmer Square that became known as the “Palmer Square Gaylords” in 1969 that were all about the expulsion of Hispanic gangs and slowing down more Puerto Rican migration.
 There was also the creation of new gangs that started in Logan Square once the migrant gangs arrived, new clubs formed like GBO/YBO, Latin Lovers and Imperial Gangsters that were Puerto Rican gangs that fought against Gaylords and Latin Kings.

 In the 1970s more Puerto Rican gangs arrived in Logan Square such as the Milwaukee Kings, Latin Disciples, YLO Cobras, YLO Disciples and the P.R.
 Stones.
 The Simon City Royals arrived at first allied with the Gaylords in the earlier 1970s but eventually went to war with them in 1975.